44 Best Websites to Download Free STL Files for 3D Printing | 2023 Edition

 7. Zortrax Library

-Zortrax is an open library, which means anyone can browse and download the free STL files, and fabricate them on any FDM machine.
+Zortrax is an open library, which means anyone can browse and download the free STL files and fabricate them on any FDM machine.
 Most of these models are optimized for ABS filament.
-Along with sharing your model, you are free to share your experience, knowledge, and creative ideas.
+In addition to sharing your models, you’re welcome to share your experiences, knowledge, and creative ideas.

 6. Gambody

-Gambody is a premium marketplace where you can download computer games models in STL format.
-They are amazingly detailed and error-free 3d model files optimized for all types of 3d printers.
+Gambody is a premium marketplace offering detailed and error-free 3D model files in STL format for computer games.
+These files are optimized for all types of 3D printers.

-You can upload your model, and get a private shop for your 3D printings with a unique URL that you can forward to customers/friends, and earn some hard cash from your creation.
-Overall, this a site for video game fans and 3D printing enthusiasts.
+You can upload your model and get a private shop for your 3D printings with a unique URL.
+Share this URL with customers or friends to earn money from your creations.
+The platform is an ideal site for both video game fans and 3D printing enthusiasts.

 5. CGTrader